Best daily deals

 Open the Nothing Ear 1 app, go to “Device Details” and then select “Firmware Update”.
 Keep the earbuds in the charging case with the lid open until the update finishes installing to the earbuds.

-The Nothing Ear 1 and Apple AirPods Pro (1st generation) are both wireless earbuds with active noise cancelling.
-For the extra money, the AirPods Pro includes features such as Spatial Audio with head tracking and automatic pairing to iCloud devices.
+The Nothing Ear 1 and Apple AirPods Pro (1st generation) are both wireless earbuds with active noise canceling.
+For the extra money, the AirPods Pro includes features such as spatial audio with head tracking and automatic pairing to iCloud devices.
 If those features aren’t appealing to you, just go with the Nothing Ear 1 instead.

 At launch, the Nothing Ear 1 was riddled with bugs and connection issues.
 However, subsequent firmware updates have alleviated most of these issues, so make to update your earbuds to the latest firmware after connecting them to your device for the first time.